jsirex/biome/components/butterfly/README.md

 It's named after the swimming stroke.
 Because it's not just SWIM-ing - get it?

 Also, Butterflies are lovely.
-Who doesn't want a Butterfly in their habitat?
+Who doesn't want a Butterfly in their biome?